 Want to get involved or learn about indigenous culture first hand?
 Learn powwow traditions and etiquette, find an event in your area, and learn more about native american culture.
 UT Arlington's Native American Student Association has one of the largest annual powows in Texas.
 The 25th Annual Benefit Powwow will be February 29, 2020 and is open to the community.

-Tarleton's Office of Diversity and Inclusio is another great place to learn more about other cultures, get involved, and give back to the community.
+Tarleton's Office of Diversity and Inclusion is another great place to learn more about other cultures, get involved, and give back to the community.
 They have programs to help students from diverse backgrounds succeed in life and at college.

 Check out these books by Native American authors!